Hanzarniwin40527436/Group-3/usecase/Usecase developer 3.6.md

 one of: Primary task

 Preconditions
-view the top N populated capital cities in a region
+Authorize information provided by database so the user can extract required report

 Success End Condition
 The top N populated capital cities in a region  where N is provided by the user.

 Failed End Condition
-User can not provide N.
+Cannot sort the top N populated capital cities in a region.

 Primary Actor
-Developer 3
+Manager

 Trigger
-Organization requires the reporting on the population information within 4 weeks, 4 developers are tasked with designing and implementing new system to allow easy access to population information.
+no trigger

 MAIN SUCCESS SCENARIO
--designing and implementing.
--to allow east access to population information.
+- manager requests countries from the database
+- manager have to input N (the top populated countries in the continent)
+- a report, showing the top N populated capital cities in the world where N is provided by the user.

 EXTENSIONS
-put here the extensions, one at a time, each referring to the step of the main scenario

-Condition: action of sub use case
+none

 SUB-VARIATIONS
-*put here the sub-variations that will cause eventual branching in the scenario

-list of sub-variations
+none

 SCHEDULE
-DUE DATE: 30.12.2022
+30.12.2022

-any other schedule/staffing information you need